UniversalAl/load/README.md

 Returns vapoursynth clip from  media paths including vapoursynth and avisynth scripts.

-Indexing of files is automatic, if needed. d2vwitch for mpeg2 files and ffmsindex if using ffms2.
+Indexing of files is automatic, if needed. d2vwitch indexes for mpeg2 files and ffmsindex if using ffms2.

 ## Example:
 ```